netxms/netxms-doc/admin/object-management.rst

    - :guilabel:`Location`  is used to configure location of the node
    - :guilabel:`Map Appearance` tab defines images that will be used to display this object on a :term:`Network Map` and drill-down object (object that will be opened when double click on this object on :term:`Network Map`).
-   - :guilabel:`Trusted Nodes` is used to define object list that have access to this object from the script.
+   - :guilabel:`Trusted Objects` is used to define object list that have access to this object from the script.

 Menu items: